ros-infrastructure/www.ros.org/content/blog/getting-started/index.md

 ### [Issue Trackers <i style="font-size: 1rem;" class="fas fa-bug"></i>](https://github.com/ros2/ros2/issues)

-When you've identified a bug (e.g., as a result of a discussion at [ROS Answers](https://answers.ros.org)), or when you want to request a new feature, head to the issue trackers.
+When you've identified a bug (e.g., as a result of a discussion at [Robotics Stack Exchange](https://robotics.stackexchange.com/)), or when you want to request a new feature, head to the issue trackers.
 Links are provided in the packages metadata available on [ROS Index](https://index.ros.org).
 When reporting a bug, be sure to provide a detailed description of the problem, the environment in which it